33 Simple Ways to Keep Your Dog Busy Indoors

 After a nice training session or game there’s nothing better than a little bit of relaxation.
 We all need time to unwind, and many of our dogs love to lounge around with us.
 Before bedtime each night I sit on the couch with Laika for a bit.
 It didn’t start off as anything planned but now when 10:30 rolls around she hops up on the couch and looks at me – waiting for our nightly snuggle before bed.

-Keep Your Dog Happy and Busy with Interactive Play
+Keep Your Dog Busy & Happy with Interactive Play

 Being indoors doesn’t have to be dull.
 Play some fun games with your dog or teach them something new.
 Dogs thrive with interactive play, it’s necessary for a dog’s health and well being.
 To keep your dog busy you don’t need a bunch of fancy toys or access to the outdoors, you just need a little bit of time and dedication.